Dissecting Hessian: Understanding Common Structure of Hessian in Neural Networks: Computing PAC-Bayes Bounds with Hessian Approximation

-\begin{lemma} \end{lemma} \begin{proofof}{\cref{F-norm-equal}} The proof of this lemma will be divided into two parts.
-In the first part, we will estimate the Frobenius norm of $\mM^*$, and in the second part we do the same thing for $\mW\mM^*\mW^T$.
+\end{lemma} \begin{proofof}{\lemmaref{lemma:F-norm-equal}} The proof of this lemma will be divided into two parts.
+In the first part, we will estimate the Frobenius norm of $\mM^*$, and in the second part we do the same thing for $\mW\mM^*\mW^\T$.